10 Things to Consider Before Building a Home

 2. Can You Afford New Construction?

 One of the biggest deciding factors for determining whether or not a person can build a home is affordability.
 When purchasing an existing home the price is already set and you get what you see.
 However, building a new home has a starting price, which is almost guaranteed to go up.
+There are always small things that get forgotten when building a house, like needing to purchase window treatments and light fixtures.

 Building a Tract Home VS a Custom Home